 One of the main reasons the military needs to defend what the US has in space is because satellites are so heavily relied upon on earth.
 And the US, either private companies or the government, operates more satellites than any other country, according to the Union of Concerned Scientists, a non-profit science advocacy organisation.

-China now has more than Russia and the remaining 589 come from dozens of countries.
+China now has more satellites than Russia and the remaining ones come from dozens of countries.

 The number of Chinese military satellites deployed in space has been increasing and Russia has rebuilt its own military satellites that were lost after the collapse of the Soviet Union and subsequent financial crises.